3 ways to supplement your income while working as a musician – words Alexa Wang

 While ideally, you would be able to pay all of your bills with the money you are making from your budding music career, the reality is that you are not making tons of cash—at least not right now.
 In order to pursue your dream of being a musician, you will have to take on some side hustles along with your regular gigs and concerts.
 Fortunately, with a good amount of grit and determination, it is more than possible to find work that you can do on off hours at home as well as on the road; for instance, check out the following musician-friendly side jobs:

 A talented musician like you can definitely make some extra money by working as a music teacher.
 You can offer voice, piano, guitar and/or composition lessons—whatever you feel the most comfortable teaching to others.
 You can either focus on offering lessons to kids only or adults or a combo of the two, and you can take on as many students as you have the time for.
 You can also offer the lessons in your home, or travel to your students’ homes.
 As you can see, this option is brimming with possibilities—as a major bonus, as your music career starts to take off and you are on the road more often, you can still earn extra money by teaching music through an online music lesson site like TakeLessons.com.
+An alternate option is to find your own students and teach via standard VoIP services which may allow you more control over how you teach.

 Launch Your Own Company